The goal of the DCPA’s Theatre for Young Audiences program is to ‘cultivate the wonder of the arts at an early age,’ director says

 Corduroy is a tender comedy about a teddy bear patiently waiting on a department store shelf to find a home, and Lisa who thinks he’s just the teddy bear for her.
 It is an enduring story of true friendship and the lengths we go to find it.

 Fountaine was a member of DCPA Education’s Shakespeare in the Parking Lot ensemble, which engaged more than 20,000 Colorado high schools last school year.
-She is nominated as Outstanding Supporting Actress for her work in District Merchants for the Miners Alley Playhouse in Golden.
+She was nominated as Outstanding Supporting Actress for her work in District Merchants for the Miners Alley Playhouse in Golden.

 Robblee, who performed in the DCPA Theatre Company’s Frankenstein and All the Way, just completed a three-year run as co-writer, co-director and actor for Buntport Theater’s Siren Song, a live ongoing pirate odyssey for young audiences.
-She is nominated by the Henry Awards as Outstanding Actress for her portrayal of Elinor Dashwood in the Arvada Center’s Sense and Sensibility.
+She was nominated by the Henry Awards as Outstanding Actress for her portrayal of Elinor Dashwood in the Arvada Center’s Sense and Sensibility.

 Adele, who is originally from Dallas, played Rachel Robinson, wife of baseball legend Jackie Robinson, in the DCPA Theatre Company’s 2013 Jackie and Me.
 She also was featured in Curious Theatre’s 2015 staging of Tarell Alvin McCraney’s In the Red and Brown Water.